ErebusBat/markdown-tool/IMPLEMENTATION_PLAN.md

 - Integration tests validate end-to-end functionality
 - Code follows Go best practices and is well-documented
 - CLI provides helpful error messages and usage information

+## Next Steps (Remaining Work)

+### Immediate Priorities:
+1. **Phase 6.1**: Add version command and config validation command
+2. **Phase 6.2**: Implement structured logging with color output
+3. **Phase 7**: Comprehensive testing suite
+4. **Phase 8**: Build system and documentation

+### Recommended Development Order:
+1. Add version command and improve CLI interface
+2. Create unit tests for all parsers and writers
+3. Add integration tests with test fixtures
+4. Implement structured logging with debug output
+5. Create build scripts and cross-compilation
+6. Write comprehensive README and documentation

+### Current State:
+The application is **fully functional** and meets all core requirements from the PRD.
+It can be used immediately for markdown transformation tasks.
+The remaining work focuses on polish, testing, and operational concerns.